felimomo/Walleye-Revised-Paper/fisheries.md

 In this scenario we observe a wide variety of policy shapes ({ref}`fig:policies`) leading to very similar episode utility distributions ({ref}`fig:rewards`, {ref}`tab:rew-table`).
 Moreover, in {ref}`fig:eps-um1` we observe that these different policies indeed lead to quite different dynamical patterns for the exploitation rate.
 Our results suggest that there is a wide variety of control strategies available to a manager that lead to essentially equal behavior in long-term yield.
-For example we observe may contrast the pulsed-fishing behavior of 2RL with FMSY, with the other policies' behavior lying somewhere in the spectrum between these two extremes.
+For example we observe may contrast the pulsed-fishing behavior of 2RL with UMSY, with the other policies' behavior lying somewhere in the spectrum between these two extremes.
 Thus, it appears that other performance criteria should be used in addition to yield for the harvest control problem in this scenario.

 *HARA utility ({ref}`fig:policies`, middle column)*.
-In this case, in contrast to the former scenario, we see that all policies converge to similar behavior to FMSY, with relatively flat $F$ curves as a function of biomass.
+In this case, in contrast to the former scenario, we see that all policies converge to similar behavior to UMSY, with relatively flat $F$ curves as a function of biomass.
-This behavior can be confirmed in {ref}`fig:eps-um2`, in which we see that for all policies, $F_t$ seems to hover around the FMSY value $F\approx 0.12$ ({ref}`tab:fixed-params`).
+This behavior can be confirmed in {ref}`fig:eps-um2`, in which we see that for all policies, $F_t$ seems to hover around the UMSY value $F\approx 0.12$ ({ref}`tab:fixed-params`).
 We observe that the 2RL rule leads to noisy behavior which we believe is due to the observational noise coupled with the strong dependence of the policy on mean weight observations.
 We believe that using a moving average window for mean weight observations, together with using larger networks and longer training times, could help to smooth this behavior.
-However this exploration would be of limited interest due to the expectation that this way the 2RL policy would converge to FMSY.
+However this exploration would be of limited interest due to the expectation that this way the 2RL policy would converge to UMSY.

 *Trophy fishing utility ({ref}`fig:policies`, right column)*.
 As previously pointed out, in this scenario we observe a marked advantage for 2RL with respect to all other policies in terms of utility obtained.